Somalia-born Farah troubled by Trump's travel ban

-Four-time Olympic champion Mo Farah says U.S. President Donald Trump's immigration policy "seems to have made me an alien" and fears he may not be able to return to his U.S. home.
+Four-time Olympic champion Mo Farah has criticized U.S. President Donald Trump's immigration policy, saying Sunday the temporary travel ban "seems to have made me an alien" and leaves him unsure whether he can return to his U.S. home.

-Farah is a British citizen who was born in Somalia, one of seven predominantly Muslim nations subject to the executive order signed by Trump that temporarily bans entry to the United States.
+Farah is a British citizen who was born in Somalia, one of seven predominantly Muslim nations subject to the executive order signed by Trump that currently bars entry to the United States.

 Farah currently is training in Ethiopia.
-His family is based in Portland, Oregon.
+His wife, Tania, and four children are in Portland, Oregon, where the Farah family has lived for the last six years.

 "It's deeply troubling," the 33-year-old Farah said in a statement on his Facebook page, "that I will have to tell my children that Daddy might not be able to come home — to explain why the President has introduced a policy that comes from a place of ignorance and prejudice."

-Britain's Press Association is reporting that Farah and his representatives are trying to establish whether the fact he was born in Somalia will now present a problem for him when he wishes to return to the United States.
-Farah does not have dual nationality or hold a Somalian passport.
+Farah and his representatives are trying to establish whether the fact he was born in Somalia will now present a problem for him when he wishes to return to the United States.
+Farah has a British passport and does not have dual nationality or hold a Somalian passport.

+"We are seeking to clarify the situation with the US authorities," Farah's agent, Jo Livingston, told The Associated Press in an email.
+"Mo is currently at a training camp and is not planned to return to the U.S. for a number of weeks.
+However, as I'm sure you can appreciate, he and Tania want to understand the direct impact on them (if any) as a matter of urgency."

 "On 1st January this year, Her Majesty The Queen made me a Knight of the Realm.
 On 27th January, President Donald Trump seems to have made me an alien," Farah said in his statement.